NEW YORK BASED Negligence Attorneys

 Assisting Clients on Long Island & Across the Nation

-Brokers and financial advisors do not need to commit fraud or act with malicious intent to be held accountable for the harm caused by their professional misconduct.
+Brokers and financial advisors do not need to commit fraud or act with malicious intent to be held accountable for the harm caused by their broker misconduct.
 Investors can pursue claims against investment professionals who caused financial harm through negligent or reckless acts.

 If you suffered financial losses due to the negligence of a broker or financial advisor that you entrusted with your investments, then you should immediately consult with our skilled securities litigation attorneys to discuss your case and whether you can seek compensation.